sumittamrakar/GeoLocUtil/README.md

     Clone the repository to your local machine.

 2. **Restore Dependencies**

    Navigate to the root directory of the project and run:

     > dotnet restore

 3. **Build the Project**

     After restoring dependencies, build the project using:

     > dotnet build

 ## Running the Utility

-To run the GeoLocUtil command-line utility, from the GeoLocUtil folder and run:
+To run the GeoLocUtil command-line utility, from the root directory of the project and run:

-> cd GeoLocUtil
+> cd GeoLocUtility

 > dotnet run "City, State_Code" "zipcode" "Another City, State_Code" "another_zip_code"

++ **Example**
+    > dotnet run "Denver, CO" "90210" "New York, NY"

 ## Running Tests